2010–11 figure skating season: Age eligibility

 Skaters competing on the junior level were required to be at least 13 but not 19 – or 21 for male pair skaters and ice dancers – before July 1, 2010.
 Those who had turned 14 were eligible for the senior Grand Prix series and senior B internationals.
 Those who turned 15 before July 1, 2010 were also eligible for the senior World, European, and Four Continents Championships.

 Minimum scores

 It was the first season in which skaters were required to have achieved minimum technical elements scores (TES) prior to competing at the European, Four Continents, or World Championships.
 The minimum TES for each discipline and segment were:

-Music

 Partnership changes

 A number of skaters announced the end of their partnership or the formation of a new one.
 Listed are changes involving a partnership with at least one partner who competed at the Worlds, Europeans, Four Continents, Junior Worlds or the senior Grand Prix, or who medaled on the Junior Grand Prix circuit.